kubernetes-sigs/kind/site/content/docs/user/private-registries.md

 done
 ```

-Move preexisting configs or clean up the new config on the hostmachine as needed.
+Move preexisting configs or clean up the new config on the host machine as needed.

 [imagePullSecrets]: https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod